PythonCharmers/python-future/docs/source/overview.rst

 codebase with minimal cruft and run it easily on Python 2 without further modification.

 .. _features:

 Features
 --------

--   backports or remappings for 15 builtins with different semantics on Py3 versus Py2
+-   provides backports and remappings for 15 builtins with different semantics on Py3 versus Py2
--   supports the reorganized Py3 standard library interface
+-   provides backports and remappings from the Py3 standard library
 -   300+ unit tests
--   clean on Py3: ``future`` imports and decorators have no effect on Py3 (and no namespace pollution)
 -   2to3-based ``futurize`` script for automatic conversion from either Py2 or Py3
     to a clean single-source codebase compatible with both Py3 and Py2
 -   a consistent set of utility functions and decorators selected from